 Somali forces end 30-hour hotel siege by Islamic militants as death toll rises to 20

-Security forces also rescued 106 hostages from hotel that was attacked by al-Qaeda-linked terror group
+Security forces also rescued 106 hostages from the hotel after it was attacked by the al-Qaeda-linked terror group

-Somali security forces said they have regained control of a hotel in the capital Mogadishu after it was stormed by al-Shadaab militants on Friday evening.
+Somali security forces say they have regained control of a hotel in the capital Mogadishu after it was stormed by al-Shabaab militants on Friday evening.

-At least 20 people were killed and hundreds were wounded in the deadly attack, when gunmen from the al Qaeda-linked outfit stormed Hotel Hayat – a venue that’s popular with Somalian lawmakers.
+At least 20 people were killed and hundreds were wounded in the deadly attack, when gunmen from the al-Qaeda-linked outfit stormed Hotel Hayat – a venue that is popular with Somali lawmakers.

-Police commissioner Abdi Hassan Hijar said the siege ended around midnight on Sunday as Somalia’s elite armed forces battled the gunmen for 30 hours.
-He also said security forces rescued 106 hostages from the hotel.
+Police commissioner Abdi Hassan Hijar said the siege had ended around midnight on Sunday after Somalia’s elite armed forces had battled the gunmen for 30 hours.
+He also said security forces had rescued 106 hostages from the hotel.

 However, the police have not yet given a detailed explanation of how the attack unfolded, and it remains unclear how many gunmen entered the hotel.

-According to news reports, the attackers struck the hotel on Friday evening with two car bombs, before entering the facility while firing their guns and seizing control.
+According to news reports, the attackers struck the hotel on Friday evening, detonating two car bombs.
+They then entered the facility, firing their guns, and seized control.

-Ismail Abdi, the hotel’s manager, said the siege has ended but security forces were still working to clear the area.
+Ismail Abdi, the hotel’s manager, said the siege had ended but security forces were still working to clear the area.

 The fatal attack on Hotel Hayat marks the first major terror incident in Mogadishu since Somalia’s new leader, Hassan Sheikh Mohamud, took over in May this year.

-The al Qaeda-linked al Shabaab group claimed responsibility for the attack shortly after it began, according to a translation by the SITE Intelligence Group, which monitors jihadist group statements.
+The al-Qaeda-linked al-Shabaab group claimed responsibility for the attack shortly after it began, according to a translation by the SITE Intelligence Group, which monitors statements issued by jihadi groups.

-The group has been fighting to topple the Somalian government for over a decade, and wants to establish its own rule based on a strict interpretation of Islamic law instead.
+Al-Shabaab has been fighting to topple the Somalian government for more than a decade, and wants to establish its own government that would rule in accordance with a strict interpretation of Islamic law.

-UN secretary-general Antonio Guterres condemned the attack, according to a statement from his spokesperson.

 Register for free to continue reading